Guinea pigs nutrition

 - watermelon.

-You must remember to serve new fruit or vegetables in small amounts, as the animals may not tolerate them.
-When we serve one new vegetable per day, we can clearly establish which food the ailments come from.
-Let’s monitor guinea pigs as they feed them with new delicacies.
+It is important to remember to serve new fruits or vegetables in small quantities, because the animals may not tolerate them.
+If we serve one new vegetable a day, we can clearly determine which food is causing the ailments.
+Let's monitor the guinea pigs while giving them new treats.